s0ph0s-2/taiyaki-talky/README.md

 ## Why is it called that?

-When I wrote this, I had [Tayaki](https://en.wikipedia.org/wiki/Taiyaki) on the brain (I was hungry for dessert).
-At least in my dialect of English, the name "Tayaki-Talky" has a pleasant repetitiveness to it.
+When I wrote this, I had [Taiyaki](https://en.wikipedia.org/wiki/Taiyaki) on the brain (I was hungry for dessert).
+At least in my dialect of English, the name "Taiyaki-Talky" has a pleasant repetitiveness to it.
 Also, because it is meant to be served by the [Redbean](https://justine.lol/redbean) web server, it's extra fitting!
-Also, Tayaki-Talky is a much nicer name than "Paste."
+Also, Taiyaki-Talky is a much nicer name than "Paste."

 ## Why are you bolting some weird web server onto this?